Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 136 }
 ```

-F3 stage is the most complex stage in the front-end pipeline of the Boom.
+F3 stage is the most complex stage
+in the front-end pipeline of the Boom.
-Before we delve into its implementation,
+Although
-although the different stages of front-end doesn't split into
+the different stages of front-end doesn't split
-individual modules,
+into individual modules,
-digging into input/output of F3 stage
+focusing on input/output of F3 stage (data touched in F3 stage)
 and
-which operations are done on its input
+operations done on the input
 is helpful to understand overall implementation.

 **ifu/fetch-control-unit.scala**